MathiasJensen96/OLA2/README.md

 - Requires developers to wait for changes to go through test processes and automated builds before merging
 - Requires more manual effort to maintain the core trunk

-Git flow is not used for continuous integration and that is why it is considered out of date
+Git flow is not used for continuous integration and that is why it is considered out of date.

 ### 10)